Marjit Singh: Rule

+Exile

 The Burmese occupation lasted until the First Anglo-Burmese War in 1824, and became locally known as Chahi-Taret Khuntakpa.
 It devastated Manipur.
-According Pemberto, Manipur was ‘doomed ... to the devastating visitation of Burmese armies which have nine or ten times swept the country from one extremity to the other, with the apparent determination of extirpating a race whom they found it impossible permanently to subdue.'
+According Pemberton, Manipur was 'doomed ... to the devastating visitation of Burmese armies which have nine or ten times swept the country from one extremity to the other, with the apparent determination of extirpating a race whom they found it impossible permanently to subdue.'

-Marjit Singh went to Cachar and joined his brothers.
-They divided Cachar among themselves, with Marjit occupying Hailakandi and Gambhir Singh took control of South Cachar.
+Marjit Singh went to Cachar and joined his other brothers.
+The brothers divided Cachar among themselves, with Marjit occupying Hailakandi and Gambhir Singh taking control of South Cachar.
 Chourjit took shelter in Sylhet.

+In 1823, the Burmese invaded Cachar, and Gambhir Singh drove them back.
+In 1824, the British declared war against the Burmese, and the latter came back to invade Cachar with a force of 10,000 men.
+By this time the British had agreed to support Gambhir Singh with a force of 500 men and artillery.
+The combined British and Gambhir Singh forces fought the Burmese and drove them back to Manipur.

+The British decided to restore Cachar to Govinda Chandra, and appointed the three brothers to Manipur, with Chourjit Singh as the king, Marjit Singh as the heir apparent, and Gambhir Singh as the general.
+However, it is said that Chourjit and Marjit did not act, and so, Gambhir Singh was made king.
+He recovered Manipur from the Burmese and ascended the throne in 1825.

+Chourjit and Marjit were allowed to settle in British territory with a monthly allowance of one hundred rupees.
+Marjit Singh settled in Sylhet, and he died at Balush Ghat, in the south of the district.